cox-labs/PerseusR/README.md

 You can use them to write simple scripts which can be used as `MatrixProcessing` activities in Perseus.
 Additionally you can parse Perseus parameters and extract their values.

+an example R script that could be called though the Perseus plugin:

 ```{R}
 # if applicable: read command-line arguments